slatedocs/slate/source/index.html.md

 request.AddHeader("authorization", "Basic hello");
 ```

 Authentication to the API is performed via HTTP Basic Auth and your Intelex user credentials.
-All API requests must be made over HTTPS.
-API requests without authentication will fail.
+All API requests must be made over HTTPS and API requests without authentication will fail.
+Security on data is managed by the platform security configuration.
+API requests will maintain the same security settings you have configured in the platform for each user.

 Exception Type | Exception Message
 -------------- | --------------